Armanhafiz4/Fundamental-project/README.md

 The main issue that my application has is that the add function is still faulty.
 There is a button there for the user to add their chosen exercise however it doesnt redirect itself to the home page in order for the exercise to be shown under the users chosen workout.
 However my application has its CRUD functionality and working tests.

 ### Future Improvements
-Future improvements I would like to implement into my project would be another form of testing for example selenium integration testing.
+Future improvements I would like to implement into my project would be:
+* Another form of testing for example selenium integration testing.
 This would be done using chromedrivers and it would give another way in testing the system.
 The more tests the better as I would be more confident that I was able to make a functioning application.
-Another future improvement I would like to make is that I would like to get 100% coverage in my unit testing, this should be attainable due to the missing terms command as I can see which lines are not being covered in my routes page.
-Also I would fix my add function so it is a completely working application where users can add their exercises to their workouts.
+* I would like to get 100% coverage in my unit testing, this should be attainable due to the missing terms command as I can see which lines are not being covered in my routes page.
+* I would fix my add function so it is a completely working application where users can add their exercises to their workouts.

 ### Acknowledgements
 Harry Volker for providing the base of the CRUD project and guiding us throughout the project.
 Nathan Forester for providing guidance throughout the project specifically with Jenkins.
 Jay Grindrod guiding us throughout the project specifically with database models and logistics.
 Sam Birchall for guiding us throughout the project.